Welcome to Ladybird Nursery

 We promote good manners and behaviour and encourage each child to have a sense of respect for other children and adults in their environment.
 Staff are positive role models and encourage children to take responsibility for their actions and consequences.
-Please see our behaviour management policy for more information.
+Please see our promoting positive behaviour policy for more information.

 Please understand that if a child arrives with an injury sustained outside of the nursery it is our duty to ask you about it and record it and to ask you to sign the incident record sheet.

-It's our legal duty under the Children Act 1989 to inform Social Services if we suspect a child is being abused in any way.
+It's our legal duty under the Children Act 1989 to inform Social Services if we suspect a child is being abused in any way, or is at risk.